 • Flights to support the return of national citizens or holders of residence permits in Portugal and flights of a humanitarian nature, such as flights intended for foreign citizens who are in Portugal to return to their respective countries, provided that such are promoted by the competent authorities of such countries, are also authorized;

-• Passengers on essential flights, with the exception of transit passengers who do not have to leave airport facilities, must present proof of laboratory testing (RT-PCR) prior to boarding to screen for SARS-CoV-2 infection, with a negative result, carried out in the 72 hours prior to the moment of departure, without which they will not be able to board (The airline may be prosecuted if these citizens are not refused entry in national territory);
+• Passengers on essential flights, except transit passengers who do not have to leave airport facilities, must present proof of laboratory testing (RT-PCR) before boarding to screen for SARS-CoV-2 infection, with a negative result, carried out 72 hours before the moment of departure, without which they will not be able to board (The airline may be prosecuted if these citizens are not refused entry in national territory);

 • National citizens and foreign citizens with legal residence in national territory and their family members, as well as diplomatic personnel placed in Portugal, and who, exceptionally, do not have proof of laboratory tests to detect SARS-CoV-2 infection with a negative result, will be sent to competent authorities to carry out the said test at their own expense, upon arrival in national territory;